 - Add the water to thin the sauce to the desired consistency.

-- Pull beef of the bone and discard the fat.
-Break up into large chunks and mix back into the sauce.
+- Pull beef off the bone and discard the fat Break up into large chunks and mix back into the sauce.
+(For an appetizer, leave on the bone and serve alone with the reserved sauce on the side for dipping)